raganwald/raganwald.github.com/_posts/2016-04-25-hubris-impatient-sieves-of-eratosthenes.md

 ### the unfaithful sieve

 Bob pulled up the blog post on a laptop.
-"The code in the blog post was the most naïve possible mapping from the writtens description of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) to code:"
+"The code in the blog post was the most naïve possible mapping from the written description of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) to code:"

 ```javascript
 function * nullEveryNth (skipFirst, n, iterable) {